 In addition, as Executive Director of BAGLY (MTPC’s fiscal sponsor), I believe that one of the best ways that I can support MTPC at this time is by serving as Treasurer on the MTPC Steering Committee, mentor to the MTPC Director, and liaison to BAGLY’s Board of Directors.
 It has been my great pleasure to have been able to serve on the MTPC Steering committee over the past few years, and I look forward to working together with all of you as we move forward.

 Lee West is a white man of trans experience who serves as the Clerk for the Massachusetts Transgender Political Coalition.
-Lee comes from a background of political and community organizing in Michigan and is currently the Director of the LGBTQA Resource Center at Northeastern University.
+Lee comes from a background of political and community organizing in Michigan and is currently the Senior Consultant for Diversity, Equity, and Inclusion at Brigham and Women’s Hospital.
 Lee lives in Boston with his partner and two cats.